Lakes Region Conservation Corps 2018-2019 Program

 About the LRCC AmeriCorps Program

 The Lakes Region Conservation Corps (LRCC) is an AmeriCorps service program that develops skills and experiences for conservation professionals.
 LRCC members are the driving force behind many of the conservation efforts of New Hampshire's Lakes Region.
 The 2018-2019 program is based out of the Squam Lakes Association with host sites at the Green Mountain Conservation Group and the Squam Lakes Association.
-The program provides hands-on conservation work experience and numerous certifications over a broad range of areas, which ensures that LRCC members are capable of independently approaching a variety of tasks in the environmental conservation field.
+The program provides hands-on conservation work experience and certifications over a broad range of areas which ensure that LRCC members are capable of independently approaching a variety of tasks in the environmental conservation field.
 Members remove invasive species, maintain trail networks, lead volunteer crews, educate the public on local and regional conservation initiatives, and spearhead reports on conservation efforts.
 The trainings, certifications, and experiences also develop important professional skills that are applicable to future careers within any occupational and educational field.
-The program ensures that LRCC members are capable of independently approaching a variety of tasks, acting as a leader within any situation, and thinking critically to solve any problem that may arise.

-We run half-year and full-year LRCC programs over the course of the year.
-In the summer/fall season we run a ten person LRCC crew and in the winter/spring season we run an eight person LRCC crew.
-We select LRCC members who display a great attitude and commitment to the SLA's mission who enjoy hard work and aren't afraid to get dirty.
-Members receive a living allowance throughout the national service program.
+Half-year (22.5 weeks) and full-year (42.5 weeks) programs run over the course of the year.
+Host sites select LRCC members who display a great attitude and commitment to the Lake's Region, enjoy hard work, and aren't afraid to get dirty.
+Members receive a living allowance throughout the national service program and the Segal AmeriCorps Education Award upon successful completion of their service term.
 The real benefits to the LRCC members are the training and experience gained along with the location here in the beautiful Lakes Region.
 Depending on the season, on days off LRCC members swim, explore the White Mountain National Forest, paddle or sail, ski, snowshoe, or head out for a bike ride on quiet back roads or some of the area's single track.

 Winter LRCC members receive the following over the course of the program regardless of host site: